 However, tokenization of different types of assets comes across as one of the formidable obstacles in the form of regulatory uncertainty.
 Without adequate preparation of legal frameworks in many jurisdictions for transactions using blockchain, regulatory uncertainty becomes a mandatory setback in tokenization.

 Furthermore, the lack of common technical standards for trading platforms dealing with tokenized assets also presents challenges.
 How will tokenization overcome these challenges?
-The answer to this question can be discovered through reflection on existing state of tokenization for different types of assets.
+The answer to this question can be discovered through reflection on the existing state of tokenization for different types of assets.

 Use Cases of Tokenization